MJKWoolnough/bbcode/README.md

 }
 ```

-FilterTag is a Handler that filters which child nodes are processed
+FilterTag is a Handler that filters which child nodes are processed.

 #### func  NewFilterTag